 Data analytics and production records

-- Implementation of a combination of sensors and software for analyzing and processing the data collected.
-It enables an immediate and intuitive evaluation of the performances of filling machines, thus detecting the precise causes of the inefficiency.
+• Implementation of a combination of sensors and software for analysing and processing the data collected.
+It enables immediate, intuitive evaluation of filling machine performance, thereby detecting the precise causes of inefficiency.
 Learn more

 Flexible footprint and format adaptability